What's new in Analytica 6.3?

 Typing extended characters

 You can now type an extended character that does not correspond to a key on your keyboard by using its name.
 Press a backslash (\), type its name, then press the TAB key.
-For example, when you type \sigma[TAB], it inserts the character σ.
-Or, you can type a character using its hexadecimal code as \+22ed[TAB] which would become ⋭.
+You can also type a character using its hexadecimal code.
+For example:

 Misc

-These "preview" features exist in build 6.3.0.220, but are not quite finalized or fully documented.
+These features make it much easier to import data from a CSV file or image file, and transform from a relational table to a multi-dimensional array.
+They are currently "preview" features in build 6.3 -- not quite finalized or fully documented.
 Some may only become "official" in release 6.4:

-• You can now use Import... option on the File menu to:
+Select the new Import... option from the File menu to:

 • Import a *.csv file into a diagram (with no nodes selected), which automatically adds a new variable and its required indexes as new nodes.